Nakskov

+Nakskov is a market town on the island of Lolland in south Denmark.
+The town has a population of 12,200 (1 January 2025) and is the largest town on the island of Lolland.
+It is located in Lolland municipality in Region Sjælland.

-Nakskov is a town in south Denmark.
-It is situated in Lolland municipality in Region Sjælland on the western coast of the island of Lolland.
-The town has a population of 12,495 (1 January 2022).
-To the west is Nakskov Fjord, an inlet from the Langeland Belt (Langelandsbælt) that runs between the islands of Lolland and Langeland.
+Nakskov is situated on the western coast of the island of Lolland, one of the agriculturally richest of the Danish islands.
+It lies adjacent to the inner part of the Nakskov Fjord, an inlet from the Langeland Belt (Langelandsbælt) that runs between the islands of Lolland and Langeland.
 Nakskov Fjord is a wildlife reserve, known for its bird life.
+Nakskov is one of the most environmentally conscious and cleanest towns of Denmark.
+Technological and environmental enterprises have replaced the earlier heavy industries, and in recent years, local government has restored the town.

 History

-Nakskov is in the inner part of the Western inlet of Lolland, one of the agriculturally richest of the Danish islands.
-The area was settled during the neolithic period and has been continuously inhabited since.
+The area of the current town of Nakskov was settled during the Neolithic period and has been continuously inhabited since.
 The town received trade privileges in 1266, during the reign of king Erik V Glipping.
 Once the export center of western Lolland, Nakskov thrived on trade, commerce and industry.
 This changed gradually as overland traffic was enabled by a railway to the neighboring island of Falster in 1875.
 The connection to Sjælland and Copenhagen over the Storstrømsbroen bridge in 1937 shifted goods from the port of Nakskov.
+Over time, several industries and factories opened in the town, amongst them the sugar factory in 1882, and the shipyard in 1916.

-Although traditionally a center of manufacturing and industry, when Denmark joined the EEC and the subsidies were dismantled, causing the industrial boom in shipbuilding to end, Nakskov has turned to commerce and trade.
+Although traditionally a center of manufacturing and industry, when Denmark joined the EEC in 1973 and the subsidies were dismantled, it caused the industrial boom in shipbuilding to end.
+Subsequently, Nakskov turned to commerce and trade, and technological and environmental enterprises replaced the earlier heavy industries.

-Nakskov is one of the most environmentally conscious and cleanest towns of Denmark.
-Technological and environmental enterprises replace heavy industries.
-In recent years, local government has restored the town.